nmasse-itix/rhte-api/README.md

 _A first version, a v1.0, is already deployed._

+- Open your 3scale Developer Portal
+- Go to `Documentation` and show the RHTE-API service flagged as v1.0

 _Together, we have been tasked to craft, develop and deploy a v1.1 that provides an additional method `GetParticipants` so that we can know who will attend the next Tech Exchange._

 _And because strong security is at stake, we will upgrade the current API from an API Key scheme to the more secure protocol “OpenID Connect”.
 This will be our V2._